-Inspirational quotes for International Women's Day
+Powerful quotes for International Women's Day

 |

-The air is the only place free from prejudices
+The air is the only place free from prejudices.

-Bessie Coleman, First African American female to become a pilot
+Bessie Coleman, first African American female to become a pilot

-5. Ida B. Wells
+5. Ida B Wells

-Ida was an African-American journalist , and women rights activists Internationally renowned anti-lynching crusader.
+Ida Bell Wells-Barnett was an African American journalist, women's rights activist and internationally renowned anti-lynching crusader.

-Ida B. Wells life was threatened for casting doubt on claims about an epidemic of black men raping white women, while also exposing the reality of sexual violence against black women perpetrated by white men.
+Her life was threatened when she cast doubts on claims about an epidemic of black men raping white women, while also exposing the reality of sexual violence perpetrated against black women by white men.

 |